 We may not understand what God does.
 Though, I believe that in all experiences, there lie meaning and purpose.
 The meaning we give to experiences is different for everyone.
 Many times God used great figures to get our attention.
 What is God trying to tell us?

 I believe that, for me,

-- Align myself with God’s will and to help our children do the same.
+Align my actions and thoughts with God’s will and to help our children do the same.

-- Live in the present; therefore, when our daughter and son came charging in our room, multiple times, I took the time to address their needs.
+Live in the present; therefore, when our daughter and son came charging in our room, multiple times during Kobe Bryant tributes, I took the time to address their needs.

 I believe that God hears our prayers, and I continue to pray for continued compassion, love, and peace for everything and everyone.